 The surface of the restricted byway is the responsibility of the council, as Highway Authority, but this only extends to making sure of access appropriate for its intended users.
 These are pedestrians, cyclists, horse riders and carriage-drivers.

 The section of restricted byway between the sub-station and the car park has been a maintenance problem for many years.
 The surface is unable to cope with the number of vehicles, particularly in periods of wet weather.
 Various works have been completed over the years to level and reinstate the surface but none of these repairs have lasted more than a few weeks.

 When considering the obligation to deter increases in visitor pressure on the Thames Basin Heaths SPA and to encourage use of the alternative SANGs sites in the borough it is not appropriate to formalise access to the car park.

-The condition of the restricted byway has to be improved in a way that is sustainable for the long term.
-This cannot be achieved without limiting the number of vehicles using the route.
+The condition of the restricted byway had to be improved in a way that is sustainable for the long term.
+This couldn't be achieved without limiting the number of vehicles using the route.

 It is hoped that restricting motorised vehicle use will have the added benefit of helping to deter antisocial behaviour along this quiet rural lane, which has previously experienced instances of fly-tipping and dumping of burnt out cars.